 - The subdirectory programs containing some basic applications of the model including those described in the article "The FRB/US Model: A Tool for Macroeconomic Policy Analysis"

 - The subdirectory documentation among whose documents are one with basic instructions for simulating FRB/US and another with a description of all of the model's equations.

-The following zip file contains only the historical FRB/US database (csv format) and variable list.
+The following zip file contains the historical FRB/US database (csv format), FRB/US EViews databases (edb format), and variable list.